jpgoldberg/toy-crypto-math/docs/source/modules/wycheproof/usage.rst

 JSON keyword might exist in the data.
 As a consequence, the automatic conversion is conservative and only acts on the keywords in the top-most level of a test group or test case.

+Additionally, the :attr:`TestData.formats` dictionary will be empty when the loaded JSON was successfully validated when the JSON was loaded.

 Semi-automatic conversion
 -------------------------